 As well as running my publishing company, the Handheld Press, I’ve kept up my teaching, lecturing on twentieth-century publishing at the University of Reading, the Institute of English Studies at the University of London and at University College London.

 I taught a MA module for several years at the University of Paderborn in Germany, most recently on Reading Disability (2015), Gender and Science Fiction (2016) and Alienation: An Introduction to Science Fiction (2017).

 My newest teaching activity is with Books@Work, which sends university lecturers into the workplace to lead small-scale, informal book group sessions based on a short story and how these reflect experiences in the workplace.
-In my first session I worked with fourteen international staff from a company with no connection whatsoever to literature, on Orwell’s essay ‘Shooting an Elephant’.
-We discussed it for an hour and a half, and the time just zipped by, a very enjoyable experience for us all.
+I’ve worked a couple of times so far with international staff from an engineering company, discussing Orwell’s essay ‘Shooting an Elephant’, and Malamud’s short story ‘Rembrandt’s Hat’.

 Please get in touch if you’d like to discuss how I can work with your students.